 In some cases, party receiving contractual maintenance can also sometimes receive a disproportionate share of the assets in exchange for agreeing to contractual/rehabilitative maintenance.
 This is not always the case, but it is something to consider for parties in certain cases.

-Do You Need Help With a Maintenance Case In Missouri, Illinois, Kansas, or Oklahoma in St. Louis, Kansas City, Columbia, Springfield, Tulsa, Wichita or Beyond?
+Do You Need Help With a Maintenance Case In Missouri, Illinois, Kansas, Oklahoma or Nebraska in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa Oklahoma City, Omaha, Lincoln and beyond?